In 2014, over 3.7 million North Carolina taxpayers chose to eFile!

 What Are My Payment Options If I Owe Tax?

 You cannot submit payment of tax with your electronically filed individual income tax return.
-However, you have two payment options:
+Here are your payment options:

-- Online: You can pay your tax online using the Department’s D-400V Individual Income Payment application.
+- Online: You can pay your tax online using the Department’s Online Filing and Payment Application.
 Payments can be made by bank draft and credit or debit card using MasterCard or Visa.
 Paying by bank draft is free.
 There is a convenience fee if you choose to pay by credit or debit card.
 The fee is calculated as $2.00 for every $100.00 increment of your tax payment and is nonrefundable.

-- Mail: You can mail your payment to the Department along with a personalized Form D-400V Individual Income Payment Voucher.
+- Mail: You can mail your payment to the Department along with a personalized Individual Income Payment Voucher.
 Create and print the voucher and mail it, along with your payment to the North Carolina Department of Revenue, PO Box 25000, Raleigh NC 27640-0640.